Container terminals use Gill Instruments’ anemometers to increase operating safety | Gill Instruments Skip to content

 Gills’ ultrasonic anemometers are installed in a number of international container terminals including Melbourne, Auckland, Buenos Aries, Felixstowe and Hong Kong.

 Gills range of 2-axis anemometers provide wind speed (up to 75m/s) and direction (360°) measurements in robust, polycarbonate, aluminium or stainless steel housings giving high quality, reliable and maintenance free fit-and-forget installations.
-Having no moving parts with high, long-tem accuracy they offer clear advantages over conventional cup-and-vane instruments, particularly in such exposed, salt laden environments.
+Having no moving parts with high, long-term accuracy they offer clear advantages over conventional cup-and-vane instruments, particularly in such exposed, salt laden environments.

 Learn more about Gill Instruments’ anemometers at container terminals